Simple VCA

 Circuit description

 The Simple VCA uses only one LM13700 (U1).
-It’s a dual Operational Transconductance Amplifier (OTA) in a single package, and 2 independent Darlington transistor buffers.
+This chip contains a dual Operational Transconductance Amplifier (OTA) – two OTAs in a single package – along with two independent Darlington transistor buffers.

 The main circuit (see the full schematics below)

-The circuit is really simple: the input signals are mixed together by 3 resistors (R4, R5, R13).
-The mixed signal is then drastically lowered by a voltage divider (R8) as the LM13700 can only accept small voltages.
+The circuit is very straightforward: the three input signals are mixed together via resistors R4, R5, and R13.
+The resulting signal is then significantly attenuated by a voltage divider (R8), as the LM13700 can only accept small voltage swings.

-The signal enters U1A at pin #3, and then goes out, as a current, at pin #5, with a gain set by the amount of Iabc current inserted on pin #1.
+The signal enters U1A at pin 3 and exits as a current at pin 5, with its gain set by the amount of Iabc current injected into pin 1.

-The signal is then converted to a voltage, and offset, thanks to R11/R14.
-It is then boosted by the Darlington transistor buffer stage (U1C).
+This current is then converted to a voltage and offset via R11 and R14 before being boosted by the Darlington transistor buffer stage (U1C).

 Finally, R15 protects the output against short circuits.

-As OTA’s pin #1 requires a current (Iabc), and, as we have a spare OTA available, U1B is used as a voltage-to-current converter.
+Since the OTA’s pin 1 requires a control current (Iabc) and a spare OTA is available, U1B is configured as a voltage‑to‑current converter.

-The CV signal is a mix of the voltage coming from jack J1 and an “Initial” setting by potentiometer R1.
-The mix is done by 2 resistors (R2, R3), and then the signal is drastically lowered by the voltage divider (R6).
+The CV signal is a mix of the voltage from jack J1 and an “Initial” setting from potentiometer R1.
+This mix is created by resistors R2 and R3, then heavily attenuated by voltage divider R6.

-Of course, you need to power the circuit.
-Here’s the Eurorack power input connection:
+Of course, the circuit needs power.
+Here is the Eurorack power input connection:

 Eurorack power connection

-And this is how the LM13700 itself is powered:
+And here is how the LM13700 itself is powered:

 LM13700 power inputs and decoupling capacitors

-Two decoupling capacitors (C1 and C2) are located close to the two power input pins.
+Two decoupling capacitors, C1 and C2, are placed close to the two power supply pins.

 Darlington buffer U1D is unused